Seiberling was the representative for Ohio’s 14th congressional district and was a Democrat. He served from 1971 to 1986.

-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Seiberling is shown as a purple triangle. (analysis methodology)
+Seiberling is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Seiberling sponsored bills primarily in these issue areas:

 Taxation (21%) Public Lands and Natural Resources (19%) Labor and Employment (17%) Environmental Protection (13%) Economics and Public Finance (9%) Government Operations and Politics (8%) Social Welfare (7%) International Affairs (7%)

 Some of Seiberling’s most recently sponsored bills include...

 - H.R.
 5687 (99th): A bill to amend title 11 of the United States Code to ...